simonpratt/cognito-auth/README.md

 ## Usage

+### Step 1: Create the cognito user pool

+There are some constraints required when setting up the user pool
+- Choose email as the primary login method
+- De-select any/all standard required attributes
+- When generating an app client be sure to un-tick "generate client secret"

-### Step 1: Add the CognitoAuthProvider at a high level in your app and configure with the required info
+### Step 2: Add the CognitoAuthProvider at a high level in your app and configure with the required info
 There are two broad categories of handling the auth flows that are supported

 1. Route-based login/registration where you have an individual route for each of the pages.
 Bind navigation calls like seen below for this method